GuanZhengkang/guanzhengkang.github.io/_pages/about.md

 Hi!

-I am Zhengkang Guan, currently a first-year Ph.D. student at the College of Computer Science and Technology, Zhejiang University, supervised by Assoc.
+I am Zhengkang Guan, a Ph.D. student (Fall 2025 – Present) at the College of Computer Science and Technology, Zhejiang University, supervised by Assoc.
 Prof. Kun Kuang and Prof. Fei Wu.
 Previously, I received my Bachelor's degree from the Department of Statistics and Data Science at Xiamen University.

 My primary research interests lie in **Causality and Machine Learning**, with a particular focus on graph models and causal discovery.